Rapptz/discord.py/docs/guide/topics/error_handling.rst

 +++++++++++++++++++++++++++++++++++

-To handle errors that occur in a specific :class:`~ext.commands.Cog` you override it's :meth:`~ext.commands.Cog.cog_command_error` method, which gets called when an error occurs inside of Command defined within this Cog.
+To handle errors that occur in a specific :class:`~ext.commands.Cog` you override its :meth:`~ext.commands.Cog.cog_command_error` method, which gets called when an error occurs inside of Command defined within this Cog.

 **Example**